 Microwaved Edamame is another quick way of cooking edamame again as long as it has no added salt.
 It would be okay to feed your dog.

 Raw edamame is the most natural form of eating it and a choice when feeding some to your dogs.
-Pop the beans out and let them enjoy as a snack.
+Pop the beans out and let them enjoy them as a snack.

 An important note to make is that when feeding your dog edamame, feed them just the beans inside the pod.
 The pod (skin) of the edamame is tough and can cause your dog to choke if it was to get stuck in their throat, plus they are hard to digest.